 Willpower is a state of resistance and it’s limited.
 It’s good for starting things but bad for creating lasting change because you feel deprived, it makes the process difficult, and you may end up relapsing.

 Willpower means going against the desire to smoke and this is hard.
 But when you overcome the desire to smoke, quitting becomes easy.
 And when there is no desire there is also no need for willpower.

 To remove the desire for smoking you must change how you see smoking and quitting and that’s how you create lasting change and quit permanently.

 So I hope this helped you rethink the role of willpower in your quit and that it gave you a new perspective.

 If you want to overcome the mental addiction and change how you see smoking make sure you get the foundational video of the CBQ Method.

 The CBQ Method is a 4-stage method that’s specifically designed to help you overcome the mental addiction, change how you think about smoking and break the habit.
 The mental addiction is the biggest part of the smoking addiction so overcoming it makes quitting easy.

-And if you want help and support, join our CBQ method Facebook support group.
-We have thousands of members who are on the same journey as you.
-And we post tips every day to help you quit smoking and remain smoke free.
+And if you want help and support, you can join our CBQ method Facebook support group.
+We have thousands of amazing members who are on the same journey as you.
+And we post tips every day to help you quit smoking and remain smoke-free.